mikedigan8/java-kotlin-mcdigan/Objects/README.md

 ### Properties

-- setVolume: The default volume a flat backed mandolin
+- outOfTuneHours: Bowl back mandolins stay in tune longer than regular mandolins, so this mandolin can last 20 hours before it goes out of tune
-- electric: A boolean indicating whether the mandolin is electric
+- holeType: A char describing the shape of the hole in the instrument
-- pluggedIn: A boolean indicating whether the mandolin is plugged in to an amplifier
+    - oVolume: If the instrument has an 'O' hole the volume maximum is 15
-    - Being plugged in allows the volume of the mandolin to increase by double
+    - fVolume: If the instrument has an 'F' hole the volume maximum is 12.5

 ---